The best email clients are no longer just about sending emails, but instead as much as integrating into additional software and apps.

 Spike is free for personal use, with support for an unlimited number of email accounts and up to 10 'group chat rooms'.
 If you're sick of trawling through messy lists of replies, it's a breath of fresh air.

-For business users there's a nominal fee of $5.99 per email account, and enables both voice and video meetings.
+For business users there's a nominal fee per email account, and enables both voice and video meetings.

 Slack isn't an email client as much as an online communications and collaboration tool that aims to replace the need for email.